Configuration spaces on a wedge of spheres and Hochschild-Pirashvili homology: Polynomiality and consequences

-\begin{proof}[Proof of Theorem \ref{thm:graded polynomiality}] Recall that in Section \ref{section:CE-complex} we show that the associated graded of the collision filtration on $H^*_c(F(X,n))$ is computed, after suitable regrading, by the Chevalley-Eilenberg (CE) homology of a twisted Lie algebra, naturally in $X$.
+\begin{proof}[Proof of Theorem \ref{thm:graded polynomiality}] Recall that in Section \ref{section:CE-complex} we show that the associated graded of the collision filtration on $H^*_c(F(X,n))$ is computed, after suitable regrading, by the Chevalley--Eilenberg (CE) homology of a twisted Lie algebra, naturally in $X$.
 Explicitly, there is an isomorphism of graded $\SymGroup$-representations

 Thus the polynomiality statement reduces to one about this CE-homology.

 Furthermore, the cohomology algebra of a wedge of spheres is the square-zero algebra $H^*(X) \cong \Q1\oplus \tilde{H}^*(X)$.
 Therefore the claim of Theorem \ref{thm:graded polynomiality} follows from the last lemma. \end{proof}